ibexa/documentation-developer/docs/search/extensibility/customize_elasticsearch_index_structure.md

     document_group_resolver: 'Ibexa\Elasticsearch\ElasticSearch\Index\Group\ContentTypeGroupResolver'
 ```

-Select the strategy based on the structure of your Repository, taking into accounts data such as the number of content items,
-content types or languages.
+Select the strategy based on the structure of your repository, taking into accounts data such as the number of content items, content types, or languages.

 ## Custom indexing strategy